DavidILLX/twitter_sentiment_analysis/README.md

 # probable-invention
-Twitter Sentiment Analysis using BERT &amp; K-Means Clustering /nThis project performs sentiment analysis on tweets using BERT embeddings and unsupervised learning (K-Means clustering).
+Twitter Sentiment Analysis using BERT &amp; K-Means Clustering

+This project performs sentiment analysis on tweets using BERT embeddings and unsupervised learning (K-Means clustering).
 The workflow includes:

 Data Preprocessing: Cleaning and tokenizing tweets BERT Embeddings: Converting tweets into vector representations